Telling a story, and telling it well enough to have it pull in readers and make them remember it, is the Holy Grail for a writer/creative.

 - Becomes a genuine asset for the client

 - Builds a community of happy customers around the brand’s message.

 Now, marketing in 2020 is all about generating value.
 And, true value, in this day and age, comes from something that is unique.
 Today, it’s all about crafting something nobody else has, or putting a spin on an existing concept, and improving it tenfold.

-That’s where the art of visual storytelling comes in.
+That’s where the power of visual storytelling comes in.

 What It Means to ‘Leverage Visual Storytelling’